 Lets take these one by one and look at the pros and cons of each.

 This is the cheapest and simplest option.
-Here you purchase a hosting service from a hosting company such as Siteground or MDD which will typically start at a few dollars per month.
+Here you purchase a hosting service from a hosting company such as Bluehost that will typically start at a few dollars per month.
 It will be very straightforward to setup and use as it is aimed at entry-level users.
 You will often be offered a hosting service like this when you buy a domain name.

 The advantages are it’s very cheap and it’s relatively easy to setup and manage.
 The disadvantages are it can be slow because the physical machine your site is hosted on will be shared with many other users, and you don’t have total control over the server because it’s not just you that’s using it.
 Some low-cost services will put their own adverts on your site but you can usually remove these by paying slightly more.